leobennett85/FlashCards/README.md

 - Declarative Systems are where the programmer provides a UI state they want the system to create
 - Imperative Systems are a series of steps necessary to change the state of the UI

+**ReactDOM**

+- _ReactDOM_ is the library that renders React components in the browser.
+- _ReactDOM_ is only used in the src/main.jsx file
+- The code in main.jsx passes a reference to an element from index.html to the _ReactDOM.createRoot()_ method
+- This is what creates the **root** element where the entire application is rendered.
+- The _render()_ method of the root object returned by ReactDOM is then called.
+- By default the <App /> component is passed to it
+- This component is known as the _Root Component_

+**VirtualDOM**

+- The _render()_ method is called automatically when the React-generated interface is updated
+- _ReactDOM_ then updates the browser DOM tree to match the tree rendered by React
+- This process is known as the _Virtual DOM_
+- The _Virtual DOM_ (_VDOM_) doesn't directly update the the HTML DOM

 #### JSX